-- B 14.3.1 The President, on their own motion or as identified by a NEC member, will place the matter of absenteeism on the agenda of the next monthly NEC meeting. - B 14.3.2 The President will forthwith advise the NEC member in question that the issue of his or her absenteeism has been identified, that it will be addressed at the next monthly NEC meeting, and invite the NEC member to provide a justification for his or her absences in writing and/or in person at the NEC monthly meeting. - B 14.3.3 At the NEC monthly meeting addressing the absenteeism, the President will: - a) Speak to the matter identifying the member; - b) If the NEC member in question is in attendance, invite the member to address The NEC to explain his or her absences; - c) If written submissions have been provided by the NEC member in

-- question, subject to any privacy concerns, provide copies of the submissions to NEC members in attendance; - d) If, after considering any justification provided, a suspension is still requested, state the end date of the suspension; and - e) Call the motion for suspension to be voted on by the NEC.

-B 14.3.4 If approved by a 2/3 majority of the NEC the period of suspension begins immediately.

-B 14.3.5 The National Office will advise the NEC Member of the suspension in writing.

-B 14.3.6 If the motion for suspension is not approved by the NEC, the matter of absenteeism of the NEC member cannot be placed back on the agenda until the 2nd NEC meeting after the meeting in which the vote was taken.

-B 14.3.7 If a vote of suspension against a NEC member fails twice, the matter cannot be placed back on the agenda of the NEC for the remainder of the member's term of office.
+If the absences continue to occur, the President, on their own motion or as identified by a NEC member, will place the matter of absenteeism on the agenda of the next monthly NEC meeting.

+- B 14.3.2.
+The President will forthwith advise the NEC member in question that the issue of his or her continued absenteeism will be addressed at the next monthly NEC meeting, and invite the NEC member to provide a justification for his or her absences in writing and/or in person at the NEC monthly meeting. - B 14.3.3.
+At the NEC monthly meeting addressing the absenteeism, the President will: - a) Speak to the matter identifying the member; - b) If the NEC member in question is in attendance, invite the member to address The NEC to explain his or her absences; - c) If written submissions have been provided by the NEC member in question, subject to any privacy concerns, provide copies of the submissions to NEC members in attendance; - d) If, after considering any justification provided, a suspension is still requested, state the end date of the suspension; and - e) Call the motion for suspension to be voted on by the NEC. - B 14.3.4.
+If approved by a 2/3 majority of the NEC, the period of suspension begins immediately. - B 14.3.5.
+The National Office will advise the NEC member of the suspension in writing. - B 14.3.6.
+If the motion for suspension is not approved by the NEC, the matter of absenteeism of the NEC member cannot be placed back on the agenda until the 2nd NEC meeting after the meeting in which the vote was taken. - B 14.3.7.
+If a vote of suspension against a NEC member fails twice, the matter cannot be placed back on the agenda of the NEC for the remainder of the member's term of office.

-B 14.4 Suspension Process - NEC Sub-Committee Member
+B 14.4 SUSPENSION PROCESS - NEC SUB-COMMITTEE MEMBER